Jiryeah/Note-Taker/README.md

 # Note-Taker

 ## Summary
-This is an application called Note Taker that can be used to write and save notes.
+This application, called Note Taker, will be used to write and save notes.
 This application will use an Express.js back end and will save and retrieve note data from a JSON file.

 ## Requirements
 - WHEN I open the Note Taker